 - Place chicken on the air fryer tray and lightly spray with cooking oil.
 Bake in the air fryer for 26- 30 minutes, until chicken is completely cooked through.

 - Remove chicken from air fryer.
+Remove toothpicks from chicken.
 Serve on top of a bed of arugula or spinach for added presentation.